[Q,R]=0 and Kostant partition functions: Decomposition of characters

+is an instance of \eqref{thesum}.
+The first term corresponds to $C=\P^1$, while the other two terms come from the two fixed points.

-\begin{example} In Example \ref{flag} (see also Example \ref{flagalcoves}), the set of fixed point components $\Sub(M)$ consists of the following elements: \begin{itemize} \item the complex 3-dimensional manifold $M$ itself, \item the $6$ fixed points $p_w$, $w\in\Sigma_3$, corresponding to the vertices of the highlighted hexagon.
+We also give a two-dimensional example. \begin{example} In Example \ref{flag} (see also Example \ref{flagalcoves}), the set of fixed point components $\Sub(M)$ consists of the following elements: \begin{itemize} \item the complex 3-dimensional manifold $M$ itself, \item the $6$ fixed points $p_w$, $w\in\Sigma_3$, corresponding to the vertices of the highlighted hexagon.
 The corresponding values of the moment map, are as follows:

 \item $9$ components isomorphic to $\P^1(\C)$, whose images are intervals which span the 9 lines on the picture below.
 Each of these components contains precisely two fixed points; we will use the notation $C[p_v,p_w]$ for the component containing the fixed points $p_{v}$ and $p_w$, and $\ell\langle\mu_v,\mu_w\rangle$ for the corresponding line.